aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-soco-resource-psd-files/_index.md

 ## Why edit SoCo resources with Java?
 - **Automation:** Process hundreds of PSDs without manual clicks.
 - **Consistency:** Ensure the same color values across all files.
 - **Integration:** Combine image processing with other Java‑based business logic.
+- **Batch edit PSD:** The same code can be placed in a loop to handle many files at once.

 ## Prerequisites
 Before you start, make sure you have the following: